Oh, the agony and irritation of itching!

 It’s a simple question with a potentially complicated answer that's hard to diagnose.
-Let’s break down some of the more common terminology as it relates to potential reasons for itchy skin at night, and what's causing your itch.
+Let’s break down some of the more common terminology.
+How does it relate to potential reasons for itchy skin at night, and what's causing your itch?

 If you’re experiencing more itchiness at night, it may be due to a condition known as nocturnal pruritus.
 It is also known as nocturnal itch or nighttime itch.

 The definition of the condition is when itching occurs only at night or worsens at night.
 Many people with this condition may also have a daytime itch, but notice itching more at night.

 Nocturnal pruritus is a fairly common condition.
 It's caused by a number of factors, including lifestyle factors.

 Why does my skin itch worse at night?
 Circadian rhythm and itch triggers

 Treatment to soothe your skin

 - Scratching in and of itself